Holmbridge

 Holmbridge is a small village on the A6024 to the southwest of Holmfirth and south of Huddersfield in West Yorkshire, England.
 It is in the parish of Holme Valley and the metropolitan borough of Kirklees.

+Four Inns Walk started at St. David's Church, Woodhead Road, Holmbridge.

 In the 1950s, it was a site in the Survey of English Dialects.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.

-The village has one pub, the Bridge Tavern, one church, the Parish Church of St David, and a Village / Parish Hall.
+The village has one pub, the Pickled Pheasant, one church, the Parish Church of St David, and a Village / Parish Hall.

+Holmbridge Cricket Club, who play in the Huddersfield Cricket League, are one of the village's central features.